-The backup alarm is an audio system used to warn personnel when the crane is backing up.
+The Backup Alarm Audio System is installed on the right side of the rear outrigger box.
+The Backup Alarm is used to warn personnel when the crane is backing up.
 The alarm is connected to electrical wiring for the transmission reverse solenoids.
-It is activated when the transmission is in the reverse.
-The backup alarm is installed in the right side of the rear outrigger box.
+It is activated when the transmission is in the reverse position.